chekwei4/airflow-amazon-products/README.md

 To run the entire data pipeline, we require few things:
 1. `docker-compose.yaml`
 2. GCP credential file
+3. Create a Google Cloud project
+3b.
+Within the project, create a Google Cloud Storage bucket

 ## Setting up Airflow
 1. Build the image (only first-time, or when there's any change in the Dockerfile, takes ~15 mins for the first-time):